zacharyweisenbloom/Server-to-Server-Distributed-Chat-System/README.md

-# Server-to-Server Chat System
+# Server-to-Server-Distributed-Chat-System

 ## Overview
-This is a distributed chat system that enables seamless communication between multiple servers, allowing users on different servers to interact as if they were on the same instance.
-This project extends the functionality of the original DuckChat implementation by introducing an efficient server-to-server protocol that dynamically forms message distribution trees, ensuring optimized message propagation and loop prevention.
+Server-to-Server-Distributed-Chat-System is a distributed chat system that enables seamless communication between multiple servers, allowing users on different servers to interact as if they were on the same instance.
+This project extends the functionality of a basic chat implementation by introducing an efficient server-to-server protocol that dynamically forms message distribution trees, ensuring optimized message propagation and loop prevention.

 ## Features
 - **Decentralized Server Network:** Supports multiple interconnected servers.